Yassin1/ManyRecipes/README.md

 # Project Description

 For our third project, we are making an application for Foodies and lovers of international Dishes.
-The application, will provide visitors with recipes from across the world that they can make in there own home.
+The application, will provide visitors with the national recipes from countires across the world that they can make in there own home.
-Recipes will very in spice level.
+Recipes will very in spice level and ingredients.